harutorequiem/Python---Basics/README.md

 ## 🖥️ Output Sample

 Hello, Python!
-My name is: Haruto
+My name is Haruto
-My age is: 20
+My age is 20
-My height is: 173.5 cm
+My height is 174.5 cm
 I am learning Python: True
-I was born in: 2005
+I was born in 2005
-Welcome to Python Basics!
+Welcome to Python programming!

 ---